rjshap/AutoSharesAPI/user-guide/etna-trader-mobile/app-layout.md

 ---
-description: Learn about the design of ETNA Trader for iOS
+description: Learn about the design of AutoShares for iOS
 ---

 # App Layout

 ### Introduction

-Once you launch ETNA Trader Mobile, you'll notice that the app's layout is based on a five-tab bar, each tab containing a separate screen with its own purpose.
+Once you launch AutoShares Mobile, you'll notice that the app's layout is based on a five-tab bar, each tab containing a separate screen with its own purpose.
 The list of tabs in the bar is as follows:

 1. **Quotes**.
 This screen displays the current (or the closing price) price for securities in a specific watchlist.&#x20;
 2. **Positions**.
 This screens displays the trader's current positions.